Table of Contents:

 Challenges to assess your progress

 Challenge yourself for 30 days: day 1 – simple hem, day 5 – hidden pocket, day 15 – simplified tailored dress.
 If you use a beginner sewing machine, you'll see it's perfectly suited to progress step by step.
-Note each success in a dedicated notebook with before/after photos.
+Record each success in a dedicated notebook with before/after photos.
 You'll be surprised to see your progress!

 Leave a comment